 That’s why entrepreneurship education and enterprise education must have an even stronger place in every type of education.
 From primary school to higher education.
 But is it enough?

 In this blog, we explain the difference between entrepreneurship and entrepreneurial behavior.
-Furthermore, regarding teaching entrepreneurship, we provide you a very practical tool for pupils in lower education and students in higher education.
-This online tool will help all students to develop an entrepreneurial mindset, and for some students it will even nourish their entrepreneurial intention.
+Furthermore, regarding teaching entrepreneurship, we provide you an efficient tool for pupils in lower education and students in higher education.
+This online tool will help all students to develop an entrepreneurial mindset, and for some students, it will even nourish their entrepreneurial intention.